StrongResearch/isc-demos/README.md

 **Instructions for all users continue from here:***

-1. On Control Plane click on the menu at the top right of the page and click on **"Settings"**.
+1. On Control Plane click on the menu at the top right of the page and click on **"User Credentials"**.
 2. At the bottom of the page, click on **"ADD SSH KEY"**.
 3. You will need a cryptographic key pair which you can generate by opening a terminal and running `ssh-keygen`.
 When prompted, provide a filename in which to save the key.
 You can also optionally enter a passphrase (or just press enter twice).
 This will generate two files containing your public and private keys.
 Your public key will be saved in the file ending in `.pub`.
 4. Open the file containing your public key.
-If you generated your keypair with the instruction above, the public key file contents should start with `ssh-rsa` and end with `.local`.
-Copy the entire contents of this file and paste into the input field on
+If you generated your keypair with the instruction above, the public key file should have a file extension of `.pub`.
+Copy the entire contents of this file and paste into the input field on Control Plane beneath
-    Control Plane beneath **"Public key contents"**, then click **"SUBMIT NEW SSH PUBLIC KEY"**.
+    **"Public key contents"**, then click **"SUBMIT NEW SSH PUBLIC KEY"**.
 5. Return to the Settings page on Control Plane and click on **"NEW API KEY"**.
 Optionally name your API key.
 If you already have multiple Organisations established, select the Organisation to associate this API key with.
 Click on **"GENERATE NEW API ACCESS
     TOKEN"**.
 You will be presented with the API Access Token associated with your API key.
 Save a copy of this API Access Token.
 Be